inglada/iota2/doc/source/iota2_samples_management.rst

 runs
 ----

 The parameter run ``do not influence the sampling strategy``.
 However, sampling will be repeated in order to reduce bias during selection.
 When it is superior to 1, several runs with different random training/validation split are done, and the reported classification accuracy is averaged over the different runs.
-A confidence interval (standard deviation) for each coefficient measuring the classification's quality is then computed.
+A confidence interval (`t-test <https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.t.html>`_) for each coefficient measuring the classification's quality is then computed.

 .. _cloud_threshold: